rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

         int indir[dim];

         for (int dir = 0; dir < dim; dir++){
-            indir[dir] = indirections(i, dir);
+            indir[dir] = indirections(i, dir); //Here we store the indirections
            // ... same as sample-2
         }
         for (int k = 0; k < 10; k++){
             for (int dir = 0; dir < dim; dir++){
                 for (int dir2 = 0; dir2 < dim; dir2++){
                     Atmp[indir[dir]] += Btmp[dir2]; //Not OK !
 Compiler cannot resolve this.
-                    // It cannot compute the value of index. tmp now resides in local memory }
+                    // It cannot predict the value of indir[dir].
+                    // tmp now resides in local memory }
             }
         }